PolymerLabs/polymon/README.md

 Once you have access to the Firebase project(s), you will need to create two files for each project you want to work with:

- 1. A shell file that exports environment variables that correspond to the Firebase project's configuration.
+ 1. A JSON file that contains your Firebase project's configuration.
  2. A JSON file that contains Service Account credentials that have owner access to the Firebase project.